elefAntti/compiler_explorations/python_optics.md

 So we can recover getter and setter functions from the profunctor optics.
 The profunctor lense can also be made from getter & setter pair: they are isomorphic.

-A brief demonstration about how you can compose two lenses or map the profunctor first trouh one and then the other
+A brief demonstration about how you can compose two lenses or map the profunctor first trough one and then the other

 ~~~